nopnop2002/esp-idf-i2c-benchmark/README.md

 __Note:__
 Please note that this benchmark is a result of maximum i2c clock frequency.
-If the i2c clock frequency is low, this result may differ.
+This result may be different if the i2c clock frequency is lower.